johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 --- abstract

-The primary function of a network is to transport packets and deliver them according to a service level objective.
+The primary function of a network is to transport packets and deliver them according to service level objectives.
 Understanding both where and why packet loss occurs within a network is essential for effective network operation.
-Device-reported packet loss is the most direct signal for network operations to identify customer impact resulting from unintended packet loss.
+Device-reported packet loss is the most direct signal for network operations to identify the customer impact resulting from unintended packet loss.
 This document defines an information model for packet loss reporting, which classifies these signals to enable automated network mitigation of unintended packet loss.

 --- middle

 Introduction        {#introduction}
 ============

-In automating network operations, a network operator needs to be able to detect anomalous packet loss, diagnose or root cause the loss, and then apply one of a set of possible actions to mitigate customer-impacting packet loss.
+In automating network operations, a network operator needs to be able to detect anomalous packet loss, diagnose or determine the root cause of the loss, and then apply one of a set of possible actions to mitigate customer-impacting packet loss.
 Some packet loss is normal or intended in IP/MPLS networks, however.
-Hence, precise classification of packet loss signals is crucial both to ensure that anomalous packet loss is easily detected and that the right action or sequence of actions are taken to mitigate the impact, as taking the wrong action can make problems worse.
+Hence, precise classification of packet loss signals is crucial both to ensure that anomalous packet loss is easily detected and that the right action or sequence of actions is taken to mitigate the impact, as taking the wrong action can make problems worse.

-The existing metrics for reporting packet loss, as defined in {{?RFC1213}} (namely ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors) or {{?RFC9343}} (mainl in-discards and out-discards), do not provide sufficient precision to automatically identify the cause of the loss and mitigate the impact.
+The existing metrics for reporting packet loss, as defined in {{?RFC1213}} (namely ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors), do not provide sufficient precision to automatically identify the cause of the loss and mitigate the impact.
 From a network operator's perspective, ifInDiscards can represent both intended packet loss (e.g., packets discarded due to policy) and unintended packet loss (e.g., packets dropped in error).
 Furthermore, these definitions are ambiguous, as vendors can and have implemented them differently.
 In some implementations, ifInErrors accounts only for errored packets that are dropped, while in others, it accounts for all errored packets, whether they are dropped or not.
-Many implementations support more discard metrics than these; where they do, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting. {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity (e.g., "For us" Reason Code) to support automated root cause analysis and mitigation of impact.
+Many implementations support more discard metrics than these; where they do, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting. {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity (e.g., "For us" Reason Code) to support automated root cause analysis and impact mitigation.

 Hence, this document defines an information model for packet loss reporting, aiming to address these issues by presenting a packet loss classification scheme that can enable automated mitigation of unintended packet loss.
 Consistent with {{?RFC3444}}, this information model is independent of any specific implementations or protocols used to transport the data.
 There are multiple ways that this information model could be implemented (i.e., protocols and associated data models), including SNMP {{?RFC1157}}, NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, and IPFIX {{?RFC7011}}.
-However, these mechanisms are out of the scope of this document.
+However, these mechanisms are outside the scope of this document.
 The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2, although the information model might be extended in future to cover segments dropped at Layer 4.

 {{problem}} describes the problem to be solved.
 Section 4 describes the information model and requirements with a set of examples.
 Section 5 provides examples of discard signal-to-cause-to-auto-mitigation action mapping.
 Section 6 presents the information model as an abstract data structure in YANG, in accordance with {{!RFC8791}}.
 Appendix A provides an example of where packets may be discarded in a device.
 Appendix B details the authors' experience from implementing this model.